In the guide

 For example, if you made a mistake with the price, you do not have to sell at the incorrect price if you can clearly establish that a contract has not been made.

-You will find more information in the 'Good practice' Quick Guide.
+You will find more information in the 'Fair trading' Quick Guide.

 Contract terms

-Terms in consumer contracts set out the agreement you have with consumers - that is to say, what you agree to do and what you expect the consumer to do.
+Terms in consumer contracts set out the agreement you have with consumers - in other words, what you agree to do and what you expect the consumer to do.

 Not all contracts will have written terms, but you may find it difficult to prove what you and the consumer had agreed in the event of a dispute if the contract was verbal.